Take the next step

 Financial economics concentrates on decision-making under uncertainty.
 These decisions are applied to a variety of capital markets and asset-pricing.
 There is a greater emphasis on the role of information for economic co-ordination and organisations.
 You will build upon your undergraduate studies to gain an international perspective on management.

-Massey’s Master of Management is an internationally-recognised qualification.
-You will learn from our business experts – Massey University is the largest and one of the most highly respected management schools in New Zealand.
+You will learn from our business experts – Massey University has the largest and one of the most highly respected management schools in New Zealand.

-The Master of Management is a rigorous programme, where students are expected to achieve at a high level.
-This is reflected in the quality of our graduates, and contributes to the reputation of the qualification.
+The Master of Management is a rigorous programme, where you will be expected to achieve at a high level.
+The quality of our graduates reflects this, and contributes to the reputation of the qualification.

 If you would like to progress into a management role, or are interested in progressing into a higher level of management, the Master of Management can facilitate this progression.